afsans1/TheBestMenuApp/README.md

 Setup Instructions:
 Open the project on Android Studio and run the MainActivity.kt or open the app on an android device!

+Bugs:
+Once the place order has been pressed the qr code is always there and it gets dynamically changed everytime the quantity of the food items are changed.
+I don't think that it's necessarily a bad thing since the client always has access to their receipt.

 ## Getting started

 To make it easy for you to get started with GitLab, here's a list of recommended next steps.